Kamagaya Great Buddha: Access

 From Funabashi Station, board a bus towards Kamagaya-Daibutsu via Futawamichi (or board one towards Kamagaya-Daibutsu via Misaki Station).
 Alight at "Kamagaya-Daibutsu", the final stop.

-The nearest train station is Kamagaya-Daibutsu Station (Shin-Keisei Line).
+The nearest train station is Kamagaya-Daibutsu Station (Keisei Matsudo Line).
 It takes approximately 24 minutes from Matsudo Station, 17 minutes from Shin-Tsudanuma Station and 21 minutes from Keisei-Tsudanuma Station.

 It is approximately one minute's walk from the Kamagaya-Daibutsu Station.